-- Our service involves children in all aspects of the services daily operations including the rules and boundaries that guide their behaviour. - Children are offered opportunities to develop their own rules and boundaries in partnership with educators, which then allow them to better understand the reason for limits and acknowledge the consequences when these are not adhered to. - The age of children in our service range greatly, which reflects various levels of play behaviour. - Educators will assess each play scenario in accordance with children's development and adapt supervision strategies to meet individual needs.
-For example, younger children may require more active supervision than older children do or if children are doing an activity that poses a greater risk, which will affect the level and type of supervision given to that area.
+- Our service involves children in all aspects of the services daily operations including the rules/safe guidelines and boundaries that guide their behaviour. - Children are offered opportunities to develop their own rules/safe guidelines and boundaries in partnership with educators, which then allow them to better understand the reason for limits and acknowledge the consequences when these are not adhered to. - The age of children in our service range greatly, which reflects various levels of play behaviour.